jmcarpenter2/parfit/README.md

 You can **pip install parfit** and then import into your code using *import parfit.parfit as pf*.
 Once imported, you can use pf.bestFit() or other functions freely.

-## Notes
-1. You can either use **bestFit()** to automate the steps of the process, and optionally plot the scores over the parameter grid, OR you can do each step in order [*fitModels()* -> *scoreModels()* -> *plotScores()* -> *getBestModel()* -> *getBestScore()*]

-2. Be sure to specify ALL parameters in the ParameterGrid, even the ones you are not searching over.

-3. For example usage, see parfit_ex.ipynb.
-Each function is well-documented in the .py file.
-In Jupyter Notebooks, you can see the docs by pressing Shift+Tab(x3).
-Also, the documentation is listed below.

-4. This package is designed for use with sklearn machine learning models, but in theory will work with any model that has a .fit(X,y) function.
-Furthermore, the sklearn scoring metrics are typically used, but any function that reads in two vectors and returns a score will work.

-5. The plotScores() function will only work for up to a 3D parameterGrid object.
-That is, you can only view the scores of a grid varying over 1-3 parameters.
-Other parameters which do not vary can still be set, and you can still train and scores models over a higher dimensional grid.

 ## Easy to use
 ```
 best_model, best_score, all_models, all_scores = pf.bestFit(RandomForestClassifier, paramGrid,